trys/trysv4/content/blog/prioritising-requirements.md

 ---
 title: Prioritising Requirements
 date: 2020-03-25
-description: "How we rank requirements"
+description: "How we profile and prioritise technical requirements"
 categories: Web
 ---